wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

    <a href="{{base_path}}/assets/img/get-started/schedule-your-first-automation/create-integration.gif"><img src="{{base_path}}/assets/img/get-started/schedule-your-first-automation/create-integration.gif" alt="Create Integration" width="80%"></a>
 6. In the design view, click **Add Construct**.
 7. Select **Automation** from the Constructs menu.
 8. Click **Create** to create an automation.
-This will direct you to the automation diagram view.
+This directs you to the automation diagram view.
 9. Click **+** after the **Start** node to open the node panel.
 10. Select **Function Call** and select **println**.
 11. Click **+ Add Another Value**, type `"Hello World"` and click **Save**.
 12. Click **Run** in the top right corner to run the automation.
-The automation will be compiled and run in the embedded Ballerina runtime.
+This compiles the automation and run in the embedded Ballerina runtime.
    <a href="{{base_path}}/assets/img/get-started/schedule-your-first-automation/design-integration.gif"><img src="{{base_path}}/assets/img/get-started/schedule-your-first-automation/design-integration.gif" alt="Design Integration" width="80%"></a>

 ## Step 6: Push to Devant <!-- Todo Update this if this is supported by the Ballerina Integrator extension itself -->